 Registered attendees will receive a password by email before the event.

-After ten years away from home, Electra's little brother, Orestes, has returned to the cursed palace committed to his role: that of murdering his own mother.
-Electra sustains a mourning ritual for her murdered father for all to see, as she awaits her brother's foretold arrival.
+After ten years away from home, Orestes has returned to the cursed palace committed to murdering his own mother, while his sister Electra mourns their murdered father and awaits her brother’s foretold arrival.
 Electra is the climax in a family's ongoing cycle of revenge.
 In the hands of Anne Carson, the tragedy is an urgent retelling, ripe with poetic humor and truth.

 We go to tragedy often because of a missing father (Hamlet, Oedipus) or a father soon-to-be-missed (Death of a Salesman, King Lear).
 In the case of Electra, a cycle of revenge has landed on the younger generation to sort out.
 I personally return to Greek tragedy because it allows me to dive into the origins of the patriarchal structure we've inherited and are constantly in a crisis with.
 As a man raised and educated in Puerto Rico, a territory under siege, I am drawn to classics such as this one as a way to problematize these very systems we are grappling with so tangibly today.

 I first envisioned Electra at Barnard guided by the idea of a gigantic statue occupying the stage, the chant "El violador eres tú" and other gestures taking place at protests in Hong Kong and Puerto Rico.
 Now, as we face the current pandemic, I imagine a fully-outdoor event with some characters live (Orestes & Clytemnestra for sure, and hopefully Electra--conceptually, having her afar could also be powerful), and others remotely.
 The actors and the limited team should be able to remain fully distant throughout the piece and the rehearsal process.